-On Wednesday, November 30, Xiaolu Guo and Divya Ghelani discuss craft, language, humour, and home in Guo's novels and share personal experiences as writers.
-Conversation in English at daadgalerie Berlin.
+On Wednesday, November 30, Xiaolu Guo and Divya Ghelani discussed craft, language, humour, and home in Guo's novels and shared personal experiences as writers.

-On November 30, Xiaolu Guo and Divya Ghelani discuss craft, language, humour, and home in Guo's novels and share personal experiences as writers.
-The conversation takes place in English at daadgalerie Berlin.
-Register now for the event.
+On November 30, Xiaolu Guo and Divya Ghelani discussed craft, language, humour, and home in Guo's novels and shared personal experiences as writers.
+The conversation took place at daadgalerie Berlin.

 A conversation between Lina Meruane (Chile-USA) and Priya Basil (UK-Germany) about how increasing attention to female characters in their early fiction made them aware of gender troubles and about how, later on, becoming feminists influenced their non-fiction writing.
 Conversation in English.
 Click here for the recording on YouTube.